 Technology Adoption Curve: 5 Stages of Adoption

 Technology adoption is not related to the aspects of technology alone.
-It is a complex process involving user attitude and personality, social influence, trust, and other facilitating conditions that impact change adoption.
+It is a complex process involving user attitude and personality, social influence, trust, and other facilitating conditions that impact overall mass technology diffusion and user adoption.

 What Is Technology Adoption?